TheStig294/100-more-randomats-pack-1/README.md

 1. Prop Confusion (hidden) - Someone sees everyone else as props!
 1. Take a seat! - Turns everyone into chairs!
 1. Explosive Jumping - Super jump, create explosions when you land!
-1. Wasted - See a GTA-style death screen when you die!

 # Randomats